kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Loading Node Dependencies

 As of March 2022 the following node dependencies are needed.
-Be sure to read the **Configuration** section below and delete the ***test data*** tab as one of your first steps.
+Be sure to read the **Configuration** section below.

 ```
 node-red-contrib-hourglass